Chart Color Schemes

 Calderwood lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year, are utilized.
-Future trends predict exceptional growth, placing Calderwood in the top 10 percent of national non-metropolitan areas.
-By 2041, the suburb is expected to expand by 2,236 persons, reflecting a total gain of 50.5% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are used.
+Future population trends predict exceptional growth, placing Calderwood in the top 10 percent of national non-metropolitan areas by 2041.
+The area is expected to expand by 2,249 persons by 2041 based on aggregated SA2-level projections, reflecting a gain of 30.6% over the 17 years.

 Frequently Asked Questions - Population